sharptools-io/developer-docs/content/developer-tools/README.md

 A brief introduction about the Developer Tools.

 ## Access Developer Tools
 Developer Tools can be found in the User Menu drop-down list.
-See below:

 <img src="./assets/access_developer_tools.png" alt="Access Developer Tool" class="zoomable-image" />